adembenarfa175-code/TermuXpress/COMMENTARY.md

 # TermuXpress Developer Commentary

 ## 1. Core Language Choice
-The project is intentionally heavily weighted (93%%) toward Shell Scripting (SH).
-This decision prioritizes compatibility, quick execution, and resource efficiency within the constrained Termux/Android environment.
+The project relies heavily on Shell Scripting (93%) for compatibility and efficiency within the Termux environment.

 ## 2. Packaging Strategy
-Initial attempts to package TermuXpress using dpkg-deb led to significant system instability due to lock contention issues (e.g., linker64 process) when installing large dependencies like code-server.
-The primary installation method is now the source build script (compiling.sh).
-The .deb files are for historical reference only.
+The source build script (compiling.sh) is the primary installation method due to instability encountered with dpkg-deb and system lock issues.

 ## 3. NeoVim Configuration
-Configuration is kept minimal (init.lua) to ensure fast startup times on mobile devices.
+The configuration (init.lua) is kept minimal for fast startup times on mobile devices.